henryhungle/NADST/readme.md

 This code has been written using PyTorch 1.0.1.
 If you use the source code in this repo in your work, please cite the following paper.
 The bibtex is:
 <pre>
 @inproceedings{
-le2020nonautoregressive,
+Le2020Non-Autoregressive,
-title={Non-Autoregressive Dialog State Tracking}, author={Hung Le and Steven C.H.
-Hoi and Richard Socher}, booktitle={International Conference on Learning Representations}, year={2020}, url={https://openreview.net/forum?id=H1e_cC4twS}
+title={Non-Autoregressive Dialog State Tracking}, author={Hung Le and Richard Socher and Steven C.H.
+Hoi}, booktitle={International Conference on Learning Representations}, year={2020}, url={https://openreview.net/forum?id=H1e_cC4twS}
 }
 </pre>

 ## Abstract